ipfs-shipyard/ipfs-primer/files-on-ipfs/3-pin-files/README.md

-# Tutorial: Making sure that a file persists in the IPFS network
+# Lesson: Making sure that a file persists in the IPFS network

 ## Goals (Learning Objectives)
-After doing this tutorial you will be able to
+After doing this Lesson you will be able to
 * _todo_

 ## Steps